rmhc logo

 • A Fully equipped kitchen with plenty of space for preparing meals

-• 15 Bedrooms, each with 2 queen size beds, private washrooms, and fully stocked with linens and towels
+• 15 Bedrooms with 2 queen size beds, private washrooms, and fully stocked with linens and towels

 • Laundry Facilities